bvaughn/react-virtualized/docs/InfiniteLoader.md

 ###### Memoization and rowCount changes

 `InfiniteLoader` memoizes calls to `loadMoreRows` in order to avoid multiple calls with the same parameters while a user is scrolling.
-This can have an unexpected impact though if the underlying colleection data changes.
+This can have an unexpected impact though if the underlying collection data changes.
 In that case it is possible that `InfiniteLoader` will not _know_ to call `loadMoreRows` again because- from its point of view- it already made that call for a given row.
 (React Virtualized components do not know anything about the underlying data after all, only the number of items in the collection.)